Swarupbarua/Italian_to_English_Translator/README.md

 <img src='https://github.com/Swarupbarua/Live-cam-translator/blob/master/results.png?raw=true' width="800" height="400" />

 ## Limitation
-1. Detected text with angle faces issue while translation.
+1. Detected text with angle faces issue while translating.
 2. Because of low datapoints, we achived BLEU score as 67% on our test dataset.
 In real time this may vary.

 ## Future work